 We can provide the following suite of measurements for electronic coatings, inks, pastes and thermal materials:

 - Zero-shear viscosity: A special case of viscosity – the viscosity of the paste when exposed to stresses below the yield stress.
-Zero-shear viscosity is a key determinant of creep, sag and slump resistance and suspension stability.
+Zero-shear viscosity is a crucial determinant of creep, sag and slump resistance and suspension stability.

 - Viscoelasticity: Viscoelastic behaviour has been shown to predict dispersion quality for electrode pastes.
 Furthermore, viscoelastic behaviours can predict the coatability of inks and slurries at higher coating speeds.